This post was updated on May 25th, 2026 and covers script version 2.3.0.

 Dell, WMI, and PowerShell

 Dell provides a WMI interface that can be used for querying and modifying BIOS settings on their hardware models (only applies to models released after calendar year 2018).
-This means that we can use PowerShell to directly view and edit BIOS settings without the need for a vendor specific program.
+This means that PowerShell can be used to directly view and edit BIOS settings without the need for a vendor specific program.
 This script uses 2 of the Dell provided WMI classes.

 The first WMI class is PasswordObject.
 It is located in the root\dcim\sysman\wmisecurity namespace.
 This class is used to return the current BIOS password status.